This is the third of the Scrapboard articles on strategy, complimenting that on counter-guerilla conflict and military vehicles.

 Airpower is without a doubt a very powerful modern military capability.
 If used incorrectly this great power can be counter-productive and likely to hinder strategic success rather than facilitate it.

 Firstly I intend to look at some of the missions modern military aircraft are used for.
 Later I’ll look at some of the requirements that future aircraft will need to be designed to meet, and how the air force may need to adapt to be more effective in future conflicts.

 Air superiority missions, and its ultimate goal, air supremacy, are designed to remove threats to the operation of friendly aircraft and therefore allow the performance of other airpower missions.

-In 1957 the British government made the naive decision to halt all fighter development in favor of Surface to air missile systems.
+In 1957 the British government made the naive decision to halt all fighter development in favour of surface to air missile systems.
 A missile can only destroy a target.
-It is of no use for the cat and mouse intercept missions that were a daily occurrence during the cold war.
+It is of no use for the cat and mouse intercept missions that were a daily occurrence during the Cold War.